dd2480-spring-2025-group-1/sir-lancebot/report.md

 ***What are your main take-aways from this project?
 What did you learn?***

+One of the most valuable lessons we learned and arguably the main purpose of this project is how accessible contributing to open-source projects can be.
+We realized that by focusing on a specific part of a project, it is relatively easy to familiarize ourselves with the codebase and standards.

+We also believe it is important to keep this in mind beyond the course.
+Contributing to open-source projects is a great way to discover new projects and continue practicing coding even after the course ends.

 ***How did you grow as a team, using the Essence standard to evaluate yourself?***